-College Snapshot OVERVIEW OF CRAFTON HILLS COLLEGE
+OVERVIEW OF CRAFTON HILLS COLLEGE

 Crafton Hills College was established in 1972 as one of two colleges in the San Bernardino Community College District.
 The college currently serves nearly 8,000 students each year, many of whom attend part-time while working.
 This translates to a full time equivalent number of approximately 4,600.
-Twenty-one percent of students at CHC are the first in their family to attend college.
-The college offers over 50 different programs and in 2014-2015, the college awarded over 900 degrees and certificates.
+21% of students at Crafton Hills College are the first in their family to attend college.
+The college offers over 50 different programs and in 2014-2015, the College awarded over 900 degrees and certificates.

-The college strives to give every student the opportunity to succeed providing research-based support services such as intensive tutoring and counseling, mentoring, and accelerated courses.
+The College strives to give every student the opportunity to succeed, providing research-based support services such as intensive tutoring and counseling, mentoring, and accelerated courses.
 The recently expanded Honors Program, STEM Programs, and Transfer Center have contributed to a dramatic increase in the number of successful transfer students.
-Work is currently underway to develop streamlined pathways from K-12 to CHC to 4-Year institutions and the workforce.
+Work is currently underway to develop streamlined pathways from K-12 to Crafton Hills College to 4-Year institutions and the workforce.
 An athletics program is scheduled to begin in fall 2016 with golf and will grow to include swimming, water polo, and tennis.

-Two construction bond programs supported by local taxpayers have helped to physically transform the campus with five new buildings, including the Learning Resource Center; the Kinesiology, Health and Aquatics Center; the Public Safety and Allied Health building; a new Science building; and the Crafton Center.
+Two construction bond programs supported by local taxpayers have helped to physically transform the campus with five new buildings, including the Learning

+Resource Center; the Kinesiology, Health and Aquatics Center; the Public Safety and Allied Health building; a new Science building; and the Crafton Center.
 Additional capital improvement projects have been identified and prioritized within the Facilities Master Plan.

 Crafton Hills College most recently conducted a comprehensive Self-Evaluation Report for the Accrediting Commission for Community and Junior Colleges (ACCJC) in October 2014.
-The College is in the process of addressing recommendations outlined by the ACCJC and will submit a follow-up Self-Evaluation Report in March 2016.
-CHC is continues to embrace a culture of institutional improvement and refinement.
-The CHC Educational Master Plan is a testament to the College's determination to sustain a culture of accountability and integrated planning.
+Crafton Hills College continues to embrace a culture of institutional improvement and refinement.
+The Crafton Hills College Educational Master Plan is a testament to the College's determination to sustain a culture of accountability and integrated planning.

-The CHC Foundation plays a vital role in supporting the College.
-Established in 1972, the Foundation has been instrumental in providing financial support to students and helping to underwrite items or activities at the College that cannot be funded through other means.
+The Crafton Hills College Foundation plays a vital role in supporting the College.
+Established in 1973, the Foundation has been instrumental in providing financial support to students and helping to underwrite items or activities at the College that cannot be funded through other means.
 The Foundation Board is also instrumental in building relationships in the community.